ptyshevs/mod1/docs/terrain_investigation.md

 To avoid a "blobby" look, fine detail is usually applied to Bézier surfaces at this stage using texture maps, bump maps and other pixel shader techniques.

+The curve in general does not pass through any of the control points except the first and last.

 3) Lagrange polynomial

 [This](https://forum.intra.42.fr/topics/1070/messages/last) guy expains the shortages